Markovian acyclic directed mixed graphs for discrete data: Model smoothness

 is sufficient to recover the joint distribution under the model $\mathcal{P}_\G$.
-However, it is not immediately clear that each of these probabilities is necessary, or more specifically that the map in (\ref{eqn:pform}) is smooth and of full rank everywhere.
+However, it is not immediately clear that each of these probabilities is necessary, or more specifically that the map in (\ref{eqnpform}) is smooth and of full rank everywhere.

-For brevity we write $q_H(\ii_T) \equiv P(X_H = \vzero \,|\, X_T = \ii_T)$, and the vector of all such probabilities by
+For brevity, we write $q_H(x_T) \equiv P(X_H = \vzero | X_T = x_T)$, and the vector of all such probabilities by

-For $\bs p \in \mathcal{P}_\G$ we---in a mild abuse of notation---let $\bs q(\bs p)$ be the vector of the form (\ref{eqn:q}) determined by calculating the appropriate conditional probabilities from $\bs p$.
-Since this only involves adding and dividing strictly positive numbers, the map $\bs q$ is smooth (infinitely differentiable).
-Denote the image of $\bs q$ over $\mathcal{P}_\G$ by $\mathcal{Q}_\G$; we call $\mathcal{Q}_\G$ the set of \emph{valid} parameter values.
-We will prove that the map in (\ref{eqn:pform}) provides a smooth inverse to $\bs q$.
-The first result shows that the set of vectors ${\bs q}$ that are valid parameters corresponds exactly to those which give strictly positive probabilities under the inverse map.
+For $\mathbf{p} \in\mathcal{P}_\G$, we---in a mild abuse of notation---let $\mathbf{q}(\mathbf{p})$ be the vector of the form~(\ref{eqnq}) determined by calculating the appropriate conditional probabilities from $\mathbf{p}$.
+Since this only involves adding and dividing strictly positive numbers, the map $\mathbf{q}$ is smooth (infinitely differentiable).
+Let $\mathcal{Q}_\G\equiv\mathbf{q}(\mathcal{P}_\G)$ be the image of $\mathbf{q}$ over $\mathcal{P}_\G$; we call $\mathcal{Q}_\G$ the set of \emph{derived} parameter values.
+We will prove that the map in (\ref{eqnpform}) provides a smooth inverse to $\mathbf{q}$.
+The first result shows that the set of vectors ${\mathbf{q}}$ that are derived parameters corresponds exactly to those which give strictly positive probabilities under the inverse map.